IBM-IoT/node-red-contrib-timeseries/README.md

 **Table** - The TimeSeries table to select from.

-**ID Column** - The name of the unique column used to filter by.
+**Unique Column** - The name of the unique column used to filter by.
 The name of the column will also be used to find the unique key value in the incoming JSON (`msg.payload.<unique_column>`).

 **ID** (Optional) - An unique value (i.e. unique ID of the sensor) used to filter the result.
 If an ID is received through `msg.payload`, however, it will override this field.